Please feel free to comment on my review.

 I can’t say I was quite taken with Alex Macqueen’s Master’s story on the spaceship with people like Aurora Burghart as Achim and Zaqi Ismail as Sardo (who are Kitty’s children, I believe).
 Alex Macqueen does well with being his evil Master here, but I can’t say his story was that exciting for me.

 Right, let’s talk about Milo Parker’s Master in ‘Masterful’.
 Milo Parker is known for being in ‘The Durrells’ with Keeley Hawes and ‘Mr. Holmes’ with Sir Ian McKellen.
 As I’m aware, this is Milo Parker’s Master’s only appearance in the ‘Doctor Who’ universe.
 And I feel it was unnecessary here.

 That’s not to say Milo Parker’s performance was bad as a younger Master.
 But you could have easily cut him out of the story and you wouldn’t miss a thing.
 He doesn’t do much apart from being a captain of the spaceship Alex Macqueen’s Master is on and he just says disapproving remarks about Missy. 😐

-I would have been more excited for a Master that we’ve never seen or heard before in TV and audio like Charles Dance as the Master, which I’m sure many fans would’ve wanted than Missy.
-I would’ve liked a female version of the Master played by Sarah Sutton who took over Nyssa’s body and killed her.
+I would have been more excited for a Master that we’ve never seen or heard of before in TV and audio like Charles Dance as the Master, which I’m sure many fans would’ve wanted than Missy.
+I would have liked a female version of the Master played by Sarah Sutton, who took over Nyssa’s body and killed her.